jeesup0103/CodeReviewBot/README.md

 # Code Review Bot

 ## Introduction
 Code review bot is to automate code reviews by using OpenAI's language model.

-It fetches code changes from GitHub pull requests on main branch, analyzes the changes using OpenAI's GPT model, and posts feedback directly to the corresponding GitHub pull request.
+It fetches code changes from GitHub pull requests on main branch, analyzes the changes using OpenAI's GPT model.

+Posts feedback directly to the corresponding GitHub pull request.

 ## Table of Contents
 - [Installation](#installation)